naveenrs123/naveenrs123/README.md

 </p>

+**I'm Naveen!** I'm a software Developer at Copperleaf, a leading company in the field of decision analytics and asset management software.

-**I'm Naveen!** I'm a new graduate of the University of British Columbia, where I completed my B.Sc.
+I am a recent graduate of the University of British Columbia, where I completed my B.Sc.
 Honours Degree in Computer Science.

 <!--
 **naveenrs123/naveenrs123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.